asvd/jailed/README.md

  [send()](http://nodejs.org/api/child_process.html#child_process_child_send_message_sendhandle)
  method of a child process object is used for transfering messages, which serializes an object into a JSON-string.
-In a web-browser environment, the [postMessage()](https://developer.mozilla.org/en-US/docs/Web/API/Window.postMessage) method is used.
-It implements [the structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/The_structured_clone_algorithm) for the message data serialization, which is more capable than JSON (for instance, in a web-browser you may send a RegExp object, which is not possible in Node.js).
-[More details about structured clone algorithm compared to JSON](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/The_structured_clone_algorithm).*
+In a web-browser environment, the messages are transfered via [postMessage()](https://developer.mozilla.org/en-US/docs/Web/API/Window.postMessage) method, which implements [the structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/The_structured_clone_algorithm) for the serialization.
+That algorithm is more capable than JSON (for instance, in a web-browser you may send a RegExp object, which is not possible in Node.js).
+[More details about structured clone algorithm and its comparsion to JSON](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/The_structured_clone_algorithm).*

 A plugin object may be created either from a string containing a